mythicg/onduty/README.md

 If you need help with this script feel free to join my discord for help!
 We are always looking for staff!

-#How To Install
+# How To Install

-Just drop and drag the simple-commands-master folder into your resource folder into your resource folder in your server.
+Just drop and drag the onduty-master folder into your resource folder into your resource folder in your server.
-After you complete that open your server.cfg and do the follow: start simple-commands-master After this start your server up and it will work!
+After you complete that open your server.cfg and do the follow: onduty-master After this start your server up and it will work!